From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Results

-This qualitative difference between the 1D case with interacting magnons and all of the other cases is further elucidated by the analytic calculations (see~Appendix~\ref{sec:appendix}) which are in perfect agreement with the above 1D numerical results.
-This is because in the 1D case we are able to derive an exact \textit{analytic} form of~$P_n$.
-In the case of the full 1D model \eqref{eq:H} we obtain an exponential decay of the probabilities,
+The results, obtained for the ``genuine'' 1D $t$--$J_z$ model, i.e., when the magnon-magnon interactions are correctly included ($\alpha=1$), are presented in Fig.~\ref{fig:1}(a1).
+We observe that, irrespectively of the value of the spin exchange $J$, the probabilities $\{P_n\}$ always decay \emph{exponentially} with the increasing number of magnons $n$.
+This result is further elucidated by the analytic calculations (see~Appendix~\ref{sec:appendix}) which are in perfect agreement with the above 1D numerical results, see Fig.~\ref{fig:1}(a1).
+Thus, in the case of the full 1D model \eqref{eq:H} we obtain an exponential decay of the probabilities,

-with $A$ and $l$ given in~Appendix~\ref{sec:appendix}, see Fig.~\ref{fig:1}(b1).
-However, once the magnon-magnon interactions are neglected in the 1D chain, a~superexponential decay is observed,
+with the decay length $l$ given by the inverse of the logarithm of the ground state energy of the AF Ising chain with a single hole ($\varepsilon_{\rm GS}$); see Appendix~\ref{sec:appendix} for the exact expressions for the parameters $\{A,l,\varepsilon_{\rm GS}\}$.
+For completeness, let us note that we could have obtained this exact result also in the spinon language~\cite{Sor98}: in this case the ground state of the AF Ising chain with a single hole is most easily understood as a bound state of a mobile holon with a spinon, which arises as a result of the single hole being confined in a 1D potential well.
+Nevertheless, for a better comparison with the numerics as well as with the 2D case studied below we employ here the magnon language.

+Interestingly, especially when contrasted with the 2D studies below, the above exponential decay is \emph{not} obtained when the magnon-magnon interactions are not correctly taken into account in the magnon language expression for the 1D $t$--$J_z$ model, i.e., when $\alpha \in [0, 1)$ in Eq.~(\ref{eq:Hmagnon}).
+Instead a qualitatively ``faster'' decay is then clearly observed in the numerical ME calculations, see Fig.~\ref{fig:1}(b1).
+Again the numerical behavior is exactly reproduced by the analytically derived values of the probabilities $\{P_n\}$, see Fig.~\ref{fig:1}(b1) and Appendix~\ref{sec:appendix}.
+In the quantitatively simplest case of $\alpha=0$ the expression for $\{P_n\}$ reads:

-see Fig.~\ref{fig:1}(a1).
-(Here $\mathcal{J}$ is the Bessel function of the first kind and the explicit equations for the constants $\{B,\varepsilon_{\textsc{gs}}\}$ are given in~Appendix~\ref{sec:appendix}).
-Crucially, however, the latter superexponential decay is also found by fitting to the 2D numerical results, both with and without magnon interactions [see Figs. \ref{fig:1}(d1) and \ref{fig:1}(c1)].
-This confirms that the 2D case behaves similarly to the 1D case without magnon-magnon interactions, as already observed above.
+where $\mathcal{J}$ is the Bessel function of the first kind and the explicit equations for the constants $\{B,\varepsilon_{\textsc{gs}}\}$ are given in~Appendix~\ref{sec:appendix}.
+The expressions for $\{P_n\}$ for any value of $\alpha \in [0,1)$ are qualitatively similar but quantitatively more complex---they are explicitly given by Eqs.~\eqref{eq:Pn1Dalphaneq1} in Appendix~\ref{sec:appendix}.
+Thus, in the 1D case a first order quantum phase transition can be observed at $\alpha=1$.

+We point out that the decay given by Eq.~(\ref{eq:pn1Dalpha0}) is well approximated by a $\Gamma$ function, i.e., the decay is faster than that of an exponential and can be described as a \emph{superexponential}.
+The superexponential character of the decay is also visible in the asympotic behavior of $\ln P_n$ obtained for large $n$ in both of the above-mentioned cases (cf.~Appendix~\ref{sec:appendix} for details):

+Hence, in the asymptotic limit the superexponential decay of $\ln P_n$ can be understood as being described by a function decreasing faster with increasing argument than a linear function with a negative coefficient.